HaoKang-Timmy/finetune/README.md

 ## 1.3 Training Details

 Training Details.
-We freeze the memory-heavy modules (weights of the feature extractor) and only update memory-efficient modules (bias, lite residual, classifier head) during transfer learning.
+I freeze the memory-heavy modules (weights of the feature extractor) and only update memory-efficient modules (bias, lite residual, classifier head) during transfer learning.
 The models are fine-tuned for 40 epochs using the AdamW optimizer with 8 batches on 4 GPUs.
 The initial learning rate is set to be 4e-4 with exp_decay scheduler(gamma = 0.9)

 ## 1.4 Usage